 The history of the Awa Odori in Tokyo

-The original Awa Odori traces its history back to 400 years ago in Tokushima City – which is still ongoing today.
-Koenji Awa Odori however, has only been celebrated for over 60 years as part of the much larger national O-bon festival.
+The original Awa Odori traces its history back 400 years ago in Tokushima City – which is still ongoing there today.
+Koenji Awa Odori, however, has only been celebrated for over 60 years as part of the much larger national O-bon festival.

-As a matter of fact, next years event (2019) will be its 62nd year.
-It started in 1957 as a means of stimulating economic growth in the then economic stagnant Koenji District of Tokyo.
-The plan clearly worked as today around 1,200,000 spectators gather in this tiny little district during the 2 days of the festival.
+Next year’s event (2020) will be its 63d year.
+It started in 1957 as a means of stimulating economic growth in the then financial stagnant Koenji District of Tokyo.
+The plan worked as today, around 1,200,000 spectators gather in this tiny little district during the two days of the festival.

 |When?||The last Saturday and Sunday of August.|